-Constant air conditioning – In my apartment, if I don’t have the air conditioning on, it’s routinely 80 degrees fahrenheit plus.
+Keep baby rabbits cool with constant air conditioning – In my apartment, if I don’t have the air conditioning on, it’s routinely 80 degrees fahrenheit plus.
 Having lived in Thailand for over a decade, that temperature is perfect for me.
 For Thai rabbits, however, and their thick fur coats, it can be more than just a little uncomfortable.
 In fact, it can be dangerous.

 With baby rabbits that also means, while you don’t want to be blasting air conditioning so they catch a chill, particularly as they don’t grow fur for the first week of life, you also don’t want them to die from overheating.

 That’s why I set my air conditioning at a pleasant 75 degrees from the minute they were born, and I kept it on at that temperature all day.
-As Bangkok doesn’t cool off much at night, it needed to run most of the night as well.
+As Bangkok doesn’t cool off much at night, it needed to run it most of the night as well.

 If you live in a hot climate that does go cooler in the evenings, however, you may be able to turn the air conditioner off once it reaches eight or nine pm.
 I chose 75 degrees, of course, because newborn baby rabbits don’t have any fur, so they can stand it a little warmer than their parents might.

-Provide blankets – While the idea is to keep your newborn baby rabbits cool, you also don’t want them to get cold if a sudden colder spell occurs – particularly in the middle of the night when you are sleeping.
+Provide blankets – While the idea is to keep baby rabbits cool, you also don’t want them to get cold if a sudden colder spell occurs – particularly in the middle of the night when you are sleeping.
 That’s why I made sure my baby rabbits were kept in a large basket with a blanket they could snuggle into if they got cold.

 I caught them a couple of times with their heads pushed under the blankets happily sleeping and just their little butts stuck out, so they must have felt a little chill.

 To ensure they stay completely cool, and once they start moving around, you can also fill some plastic bottles with water, freeze them in your freezer and then leaving them lying around the room.
-If your baby rabbits are hot, they’ll soon seek them out and spend some time lying against them.
+If your baby rabbits are hot, they’ll soon seek them out, and spend some time lying against them.